phatak-dev/blog/_posts/2014-08-03-scala-for-android.md

 with existing apps is not an issue at all.
 That's a big win.

 ###Runs on JVM , so will run on Dalvik/ART
- No need of new runtime as Scala compiles to bytecode which means we can convert to Dalvik and ART format directly.
+ No need of new runtime as Scala compiles to byte code which means we can convert to Dalvik and ART format directly.

 ###Excellent type inference